At a Glance

 ✨Research the Organisation

-Before your interview, make sure to thoroughly research The Wildlife Trusts.
+Before your interview, take some time to learn about The Wildlife Trusts.
 Understand their mission, values, and recent projects.
 This will not only help you answer questions more effectively but also show your genuine interest in the role.

 ✨Prepare for Behavioural Questions

-Expect questions that explore your past experiences in fundraising and development.
+Expect questions that assess your past experiences in fundraising and development.
 Use the STAR method (Situation, Task, Action, Result) to structure your answers, highlighting specific examples of your achievements in similar roles.

-As a Fundraising Development Manager, your passion for wildlife conservation is crucial.
-Be prepared to discuss why you care about this cause and how your values align with those of The Wildlife Trusts.
-Authenticity can set you apart from other candidates.
+As a Fundraising Development Manager, your passion for nature and conservation is crucial.
+Be prepared to discuss why you care about these issues and how they align with your professional goals.
+This personal connection can set you apart from other candidates.

 ✨Ask Insightful Questions